1. About co-dydramol

 All co-dydramol tablets also contain 500mg of paracetamol – the same as in a standard paracetamol tablet or capsule.

 The strength is shown as 2 numbers on the packet.
-These indicate the amount of dihydrocodeine followed by the amount of paracetamol.
-So if 10/500 is written on the packet, this means the tablets contains 10mg of dihydrocodeine and 500mg of paracetamol.
+These give the amount of dihydrocodeine followed by the amount of paracetamol.
+So if it says 10/500 on the packet, this means the tablets contains 10mg of dihydrocodeine and 500mg of paracetamol.

 You can buy the lowest strength of co-dydramol (7.46/500) without a prescription from a pharmacy.
 The higher strengths (10/500, 20/500 and 30/500) are only available on prescription.